ghoomfrog/silili/vocabulary.md

 - *twam* is a backward semi-closed hand moving backward toward the shoulder and opening.
 - *tan* is a forward flat hand bending forward, near the ear.
 - *nja* is touching the cheek with the index, with an open mouth.
-- *iwi* is a side-pointing index doing a twirling gesture.
 - *jaja* is a quickly vertically circling sideways fist.
 - *sul* is a slowly vertically circling sideways fist.
 - *las* is a downward fist with an open index and middle finger, moving from side to the other.